 Your physician at Madison Medical Associates will start with testing to determine if your testosterone levels are below normal.
 If your levels are below normal the next step will be to determine the cause and then map out an individualized treatment plan to increase your testosterone levels.
-Learn more about the causes and symptoms of Low-T and call (256) 325-1160 to schedule your consultation with Madison Medical Associates in Madison, AL today.
+Learn more about the causes and symptoms of Low-T and call (256) 325-1160 to schedule your consultation with Madison Medical Associates today.

 Causes of Low Testosterone